 When the hard work and discipline of

-weight training begins to show, so will your confidence and self-esteem.
+weight training begins to show, so will confidence and self-esteem.

-All of a sudden those obstacles on your line that you drew, slowly begin to disappear... people in general, your friends, family and coworkers will begin to view and treat you differently.
+All of a sudden those obstacles on your line that you drew, slowly begin to disappear... often friends, family and coworkers will begin to view and treat you differently.

 For the first year to two years I would suggest rewarding should be done if you're consistent almost quarterly throughout the year.
-This of course is only a suggestion, you set yours up how you want.
+This of course is only a suggestion.

 This should be repeated again at or around the one year period as this is significant...

-You can either repeat some of the original rewards, or maybe this time you are now going to buy that IPOD on sale, to listen to the music at the gym.
+You can either repeat some of the original rewards, or maybe this time to buy that IPOD on sale.

 Again; I encourage you to use your imagination here on the reward system...